Tony Marston's Blog About software development, PHP and OOP

 In OOD you are supposed to use the idea of is-a to identify groups of entities which share a common set of characteristics, which includes properties as well as operations.
 This group identifies a "type" and each member of that group is a different implementation of that "type".
 You should then be able to create an abstract class to cover what is sharable in the group and then a separate subclass for each entity in that group to specify what is unique and therefore not sharable about that specific entity.
 For example, if you have objects A, B, C, D and E which are all of type "foo" and which share the same set of protocols (methods) then you can create an abstract class called "foo" to contain those sharable methods.
 This abstract class can then be extended into separate concrete subclasses for each of those objects.
 The abstract class called "foo" contains what is sharable while each subclass, using the power of inheritance, combines what is sharable with what is unique within that subclass.
 If I write software which is communicating with objects in a database, and every one of those objects is a table which shares common characteristics with all other database tables, then surely it is obvious that I should create an abstract table class which contains the properties and methods which can be applied to any database table and then inherit this class into every concrete table class that may exist.
 In this way everything which can be applied to any unspecified database table can be defined once in the abstract class, and each concrete class need only define those things which are specific to the particular table which it represents.
 This use of an abstract class then opens the door to implementing the Template Method Pattern which is the best way of mixing inherited methods with customisable "hook" methods.

 Too many programmers apply this idea of is-a at entirely the wrong level.
-They encounter a table called "customer" and think to themselves "each customer is a person, so I must create a Person class and then extend it to create a Customer subclass".
+They encounter a table called "customer" and think to themselves "each customer IS A person, so I must create a Person class and then extend it to create a Customer subclass".
 I'm afraid that this viewpoint is far too narrow for the following reasons:

 Enterprise applications are comprised of a number of user transactions (also known as units of work, use cases or tasks) where each transaction has a User Interface (UI) at the front end, one or more tables in a relational database at the back end, and some software in the middle which transports data between the two ends while applying any business rules.
 In a large application there can be thousands of transactions and hundreds of tables.
 With my previous languages I gradually progressed from using the 1-Tier Architecture through 2-Tier and eventually 3-Tier with its separate Presentation, Business and Data Access layers.
 With the UNIFACE language it was standard practice to create a separate component in the business layer for each database table, so I saw no reason why I should not continue with this practice and create a separate class for each database table so that each could then become an object in the business layer.